-As part of National Preparedness, the Seneca County office of Emergency Management and the E- 911 Center are encouraging Seneca County residents to register their mobile telephones to receive emergency alerts from the 911 Center.
+As part of National Preparedness, the Seneca County Office of Emergency Management and the E- 911 Center is encouraging Seneca County residents to register their mobile telephones to receive emergency alerts from the 911 Center.

 All hard-wired telephones in Seneca County are automatically listed to receive these alerts; however, there is no central registry of mobile telephones so individuals need to register them in order to receive the alerts.
 To date, only a small portion of the mobile telephone users have signed up for the service.

 The number of people who are dependent on their mobile telephone is climbing at an amazing rate; Almost two-thirds of the calls made to 911 come from these devices.

 According to the CTIA, a telecommunications provider association, 91% of the population is using some form of mobile device with 24.5% of households eliminating their hard-wire telephone in favor of wireless-only.

 Registration only takes a minute and all information is kept confidential.
 Users have the option of receiving an audio message, text message, or both along with an email alert.
 If a user moves, they can use the same method to update their address.
 You may use the following link, or scan this QR code with your smartphone.